manuiageek/docker-forfun-jellyfin/README.md

 save the file before exit and do a sudo reboot

 and don't forget to choose material acceleration inside the jellyfish web ui.
-For raspberry pi, it could be either : VAAPI or V4L2
+For raspberry pi, it should be : V4L2